 Though you can climb here in the summer months (Dec-Feb), just be aware that it can be brutally hot, so you’ll need to be chasing the shade.

 The colder seasons are prime here, Oct-Nov or Mar-Apr, with Nov or March generally being considered the best.
-In winter the days are very short and cold.
+In winter climbing the days are very short and cold.
 It is still possible to climb, but you’ll be limited to crags which have direct sun.

 How to Get to Piedra Parada?
 The Bus From Esquel to Piedra Parada.